 Developing relationships and expanding your social circle has never been so simple!

 So if you want to have a stable job while maintaining good and genuine relationships, a smart career choice would definitely be in child care.

 7. The variation in shifts (The 9-5 workday can get boring)

-In ECEC you aren’t only teaching children, you are also teaching other people you work with, the parents and the community what they may not know about their children and littler members of the society.
+You are also teaching other people you work with, the parents and the community what they may not know about their children’s lives and littler members of the society.